Learchus (regicide): Exile

 When Arcesilaus found out about Learchus’ plotting, they quarrelled over the kingship and Learchus falsely blamed all misdoing on the king.
 Arcesilaus then ordered Learchus and his supporters to be exiled from Cyrenaica.

 Learchus and his supporters left the city of Cyrene and created their own settlement called Barca (sometimes known as Meri, Libya).
 During the construction of Barca, Learchus was able to persuade local Libyans to withdraw their allegiance from Cyrene and encourage them to come with him and to declare war on Arcesilaus.
 The Libyans were already disgruntled at having been cut off from a large part of their lands.
 Thus, Learchus gained an army.

 Battle with Arcesilaus

 News of Learchus and his army preceded them and reached the ears of Arcesilaus, who gathered his forces and marched to meet their opponents.
 Learchus and the local Libyans were alarmed at the Cyrenaean troops approaching them and hastily withdrew.
 Arcesilaus and the Cyrenaean troops chased Learchus and his supporters across the country into eastern Libya unto a site called Leucon, the location of which is unknown.
 Then Learchus and his supporters decided to attack the king and his army.
 Arcesilaus and the Cyrenaean troops were defeated and lost up to 7,000 soldiers.

 Regicide

-After his defeat by Learchus, Arcesilaus fell gravely ill after drinking a poisonous drink containing a deadly animal called a sea hare, which had been given to him on orders by Learchus, who then succeeded in slipping into their camp, where he strangled Arcesilaus himself.
-In the interregnum that followed, Learchus declared himself king and then returned to the capital, Cyrene, in triumph.
+After the defeat, Arcesillaus fell sick.
+During this time, Learchus strangled him, aiming to take control of the throne.